neilg63/simple-string-patterns/README.md

 This crate serves as a building block for other crates as well as to supplement a future version of *string-patterns*.
 Some updates reflect minor editorial changes.

+##### *Version 0.3.0* expands the range of rules available BoundsBuilder
+As this version introduces a radical revision to the StringBouunds enum with new enums for BoundsPosition and CaseMatchMode that affect an expanded range of rules available via *bounds_builder()* for use with matched_by_rules(), filter_all_rules() and filter_any_rules().

+##### *Version 0.2.5* introduces SimpleMatchAny and Whole matches in StringBounds.

+This supplements SimpleMatchAll to apply *or* logic with rules sets (StringBound, tuples or simple strs).
+The StringBounds enum now has whole string match options (with case-insensitive and case-sensitive variants) to accommodate a mix of partial and whole string matches.

+It also adds a range of simple single-argument methods for bounds_builder().

+Versions of the *string-patterns* crate before 0.3.0 contained many of these extensions.
+Since version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* have been removed.
+These crates supplement each other, but may be installed independently.

-Version 0.2.2 introduces three new features:
+##### Version 0.2.2 introduces three new features:
 - *bounds_builder()* makes it easier to define string matching rules methods requiring an array of *StringBounds* rules such as filter_all_conditional().
 See example above.
 - *ToSegmentFromChars* provides new methods to split on any of an array of characters, e.g. when processing common patterns that may use a predictable set of separators.
 This mimics characters classes in regular expressions and is more efficient when you only need to allow for a limited set of split characters.
 - *MatchOccurrences* has a variant *find_char_indices* method that accepts a *char* rather than a *&str*.
 This avoids any need to cast a character to a string.

-*Version 0.2.5* introduces SimpleMatchAny and Whole matches in StringBounds.

-This supplements SimpleMatchAll to apply *or* logic with rules sets (StringBound, tuples or simple strs).
-The StringBounds enum now has whole string match options (with case-insensitive and case-sensitive variants) to accommodate a mix of partial and whole string matches.

-It also adds a range of simple single-argument methods for bounds_builder().

-Versions of the *string-patterns* crate before 0.3.0 contained many of these extensions.
-Since version 0.3.0 all traits, enums and methods defined in this *simple-string-patterns* have been removed.
-These crates supplement each other, but may be installed independently.